scastillo/not-youtube-dl/README.md

                                different, %(autonumber)s to get an automatically
                                incremented number, %(ext)s for the filename
                                extension, %(format)s for the format description
-                               (like "22 - 1280x720" or "HD")%(upload_date)s for
+                               (like "22 - 1280x720" or "HD"),%(format_id)s for
+                               the unique id of the format (like Youtube's
-                               the upload date (YYYYMMDD), %(extractor)s for the provider (youtube, metacafe, etc), %(id)s for the video id , %(playlist)s for the playlist the video is in, %(playlist_index)s for the position in the playlist and %% for a literal percent.
-Use
+                               itags: "137"),%(upload_date)s for the upload date
+                               (YYYYMMDD), %(extractor)s for the provider
+                               (youtube, metacafe, etc), %(id)s for the video id , %(playlist)s for the playlist the video is in,
+                               %(playlist_index)s for the position in the
-                               - to output to stdout.
-Can also be used to download to a different directory, for example with -o '/my/downloads/%(uploader)s/%(title)s-%(i d)s.%(ext)s' .
+                               playlist and %% for a literal percent.
+Use - to output to stdout.
+Can also be used to download to a different directory, for example with -o '/my/d ownloads/%(uploader)s/%(title)s-%(id)s.%(ext)s' .
-    --autonumber-size NUMBER   Specifies the number of digits in %(autonumber)s when it is present in output filename template or --autonumber option is given
+    --autonumber-size NUMBER   Specifies the number of digits in %(autonumber)s when it is present in output filename template or --auto-number option is given
     --restrict-filenames       Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames
     -a, --batch-file FILE      file containing URLs to download ('-' for stdin) -w, --no-overwrites        do not overwrite files
-    -c, --continue             resume partially downloaded files
+    -c, --continue             force resume of partially downloaded files.
+By default, youtube-dl will resume downloads if
+                               possible.
     --no-continue              do not resume partially downloaded files (restart from beginning)
     --cookies FILE             file to read cookies from and dump cookie jar in